cs3110/textbook/_sources/chapters/modules/compilation_units.md

 automatically inject the comments from the interface file into the generated HTML from the implementation file.

-In interface files &mdash;that is, `.mli` files&mdash; OCamldoc comments can be placed either before or after an element of the interface.
+OCamldoc comments can be placed either before or after an element of the interface.
 For example, both of these placements are possible:

 ```ocaml
 (** The mathematical constant 3.14... *)